robinhood-suite/robinhood4/doc/man/source/rbh-find.rst

 Similarly to predicates, directives for the `-[f]printf` action are on a per-backend basis, so use `rbh-find`'s helper to know the available directives.
+However, POSIX native directives are written as they are in GNU's find, but other backend directives should be written with a starting 'R', then the backend's specific directive category, then the directive itself.

+For instance, '%RLf' will print the FID of a Lustre entry, while '%RRE' will print the expiration date of an entry.

 GNU-Find actions VS rbh-find actions
 ------------------------------------